Many of us think the best way to save money is to squirrel it away. However, sometimes you have to spend money to save money.

 If you’re willing to front the money, some purchases can help you salt away more cash in the long run.
 Here’s a guide to a bunch of purchases that can help you save money, if you let them.

 If you’ve ever had to throw away once-tempting strawberries or beans that dried up in your fridge, you may need a reusable container known as a produce keeper.

 This gadget is different from regular storage containers in that it is designed to slow spoilage.
-The internal colander elevates produce above the container walls to promote air circulation, a carbon filter traps and absorbs ethylene gas, and a vent maintains optimum humidity levels.
+An internal colander keeps the produce away from the container walls to promote air circulation, a carbon filter traps and absorbs ethylene gas and a vent maintains optimum humidity levels.
 You’ll get your money’s worth on produce — a fresh idea for sure.

 2. Smartphone protector

 Smartphones serve as cameras, web browsers, calculators, flashlights — oh, and phones, too — making them indispensable parts of our lives.

 Drop one, and the day or so it takes to get it fixed may seem like an eternity.
 That’s why it’s worth protecting it with the thickest, strongest case you can afford.
 I like the sturdy OtterBox Defender series, but make sure it’s not too thick for your pocket or purse.

 3. Window insulation kit

 Try touching one of your windows on a cold winter day.
 If it feels like an ice cube, check out an indoor window insulation kit.